djayanna/twilio-webchat-react-app/README.md

 You can find the source files in the `src` folder.

 After being initialized, the widget renders a button in the bottom right part of the page that, once clicked, will show a customisable form for your customers to compile.
-Once submitted, the App will hit the `initWebchat` endpoint of your server with the form data and get back a token with a conversationSid.
+Once submitted, the App will hit the `initWebchat` serverless function with pre-engagement data and get back a token with a conversationSid.
 At that point, your customer will be able to send messages to your agents.

 ### Configuration